Monteori

 SERVICE ON REQUEST (please enquire with us when booking)

-• Typical Tuscan meal on your first evening, after a long trip: EUR 30 per person.
-(The meal includes a starter, a pasta-dish, salad and pecorino cheese, fruit or fruit salad with ricarelli -local almond biscuits- to finish, plus bread and 1 bottle of white or red wine for up to four adults).
+• Typical Tuscan meal on your first evening, after a long trip: EUR 40 per person.
+The dinner consists of an antipasto, a pasta dish, salad and pecorino cheese, local biscuits to finish, plus bread and a bottle of white or red wine (1 bottle every 4 adults).
+You will find it ready in your house upon arrival.

 NOTES